forcedotcom/mobile-ui-elements/README.md

 	$ grunt create_app

 ## Available UI Elements ##
-1. __force-signin__: force-signin element allows an easy way to initiate OAuth into salesforce via web or mobile SDK.
+1. __force-signin__: This element allows an easy way to initiate OAuth into salesforce via web or mobile SDK.

     Supported attributes include:
+    - `auto`: (Optional) Automatically trigger user authentication as soon as the component is ready.
+If accesstoken and instanceurl are set via attributes, OAuth will not trigger automatically.
-    - `consumerkey`: (Optional) OAuth consumer key required only for web based applications.
+    - `consumerkey`: (Optional) Consumer key for initiating OAuth based salesforce authentication.
+It's required only for web based applications.
 For SDK based applications, specify the consumer key in the bootconfig.json.
-    - `callbackurl`: (Optional) OAuth callback url required only for web based applications.
-For SDK based applications, specify the callback url in the bootconfig.json.
+    - `callbackurl`: (Optional) Callback URL property for OAuth based authentication.
+It's required only for web based applications.
+For SDK based applications, specify the callback URL in the bootconfig.json.
-    - `loginurl`: (Optional) Login URL for salesforce.
+    - `loginurl`: (Optional) Login Host for salesforce authentication.
+It's required only for web based applications.
+For SDK based applications, specify the login host in application settings.
 Default value is https://login.salesforce.com
-    - `proxyurl`: (Optional) Proxy host to avoid cross-domain calls issue.
-    - `accesstoken`: (Optional) Session Id to be used for making API calls to salesforce.
-It's generated automatically in case OAuth is used to authenticate into salesforce.
-    - `instanceurl`: (Optional) Instance URL of the org to be used for making API calls to salesforce.
-It's generated automatically in case OAuth is used to authenticate into salesforce.
+    - `proxyurl`: (Optional) Custom proxy host setting for web based application.
+If specified, all the HTTP requests will be sent to this proxy host with "Salesforce-Endpoint" header for actual host URL.
+This allows cross-domain calls restricted by browsers.
-    - `usePopupWindow`: (Optional) Default: false.
-Set as true if you want OAuth flow to be started in a new child window.
+    - `usePopupWindow`: (Optional) Set as true if you want OAuth flow to be started in a new child window.

-    Properties:
-    - `userInfo`: Returns the details of the current logged in user.
+    - `accesstoken`: Salesforce session ID for API requests.
+It is set by the component after successful completion of Salesforce OAuth.
+    - `instanceurl`: Salesforce instance URL for API requests.
+It is set by the component after successful completion of Salesforce OAuth.
+    - `id-url`: Salesforce user identity URL.
+It is set by the component after successful completion of Salesforce OAuth.
+    - `userInfo`: (Read Only) Returns basic user information of currently active session.
+It is set by the component after successful completion of Salesforce OAuth.

     Methods:
-    - `authenticate`: Initiates the authentication into salesforce.
-The force-signin element automatically initiates the authentication process if no accesstoken is specified.
+    - `authenticate`: Authenticate the user with salesforce via OAuth.
     - `logout`: Initiates the logout of the current user session.
-    - `getUserInfo`: Returns a promise which on completion returns the details of the current logged in user.

     Events:
     - `success`: when the OAuth flow is successfully completed and the accesstoken is obtained from salesforce.